-pbb Group manages ESG risks in line with the Three Lines of Defence ("3LoD") principle, whereby risk owners in the various divisions which are particularly close to clients or the general public (Sales, PAV, CRM, Communications, Finance, Treasury, and the Corporate Office) form the first line of defence.
-The second line of defence comprises Risk Management & Control and Compliance, together with Legal, Human Resources, and IT.
-Group Internal Audit (GIA) is the third line of defence.
+pbb manages ESG risks in line with the Three Lines of Defence ("3LoD") principle, whereby risk owners in the various divisions which are particularly close to clients or the general public (Sales, PAV, CRM, Communications, Finance, Treasury, and the Corporate Office) form the first line of defence.
+The second line of defence comprises RMC and Compliance, together with Legal, Human Resources, and IT.
+GIA is the third line of defence.
+The assessment register that was created for the categorised ESG risk factors as part of the materiality analysis is used as a basis for the allocation of divisions and the corresponding key controls based on the principle of the Three Lines of Defence.

-ESG risks generally also offer potential opportunities for pbb, related to sector-specific aspects - especially related to the offering of sustainable financing solutions ("green loans") as well as the issue of green bonds.
+ESG risks generally also offer potential opportunities related to sector-specific aspects - especially by offering sustainable financing solutions (green loans), expanding activities as a transformation financier (green capex) as well as issuing green bonds.
 Sustainable financing solutions reduce the probability of loan defaults, increase the value of the collateral furnished and prevent potential reputational damage.

-Client orientation and internal governance are further fundamental success factors for pbb Group in order to secure the financing portfolio, and give the Bank the opportunity to set itself apart from its peers, in positive terms, in a direct comparison.
+Client orientation and internal governance are further fundamental success factors for pbb in order to secure the financing portfolio, and give the Bank the opportunity to set itself apart from its peers, in positive terms, in a direct comparison.

 Moreover, the qualifications and satisfaction of our employees are the main foundation for the quality of their work, and thus for the Company's potential.